All Episodes

 I'm sorry to let you down.

-I you know what I thought?
+You know what I thought?

-I thought you were going to tell me that small business was bad because it became big business, and big business was bad, and therefore we shouldn't have any business.
+I thought you were going to tell me that small business was bad because it became big business and big business was bad, and therefore we shouldn't have any business.

-Well we have to make money somehow.
+Well, we have to make money somehow.

-We yes we do.
+Yes, we do.

 That is a positive note.

-We we do have to make money somehow.
+We do have to make money somehow.

-But it was Mark Levin.
+Maybe it was Mark Levin.

 I don't know.